 Bell served as a library benefactor until his death, regularly contributing money and books.
 When Frederic Bell died, his son Laird took a similar interest, personally matching every dollar raised locally for the library.

 In 1971, a new building was built at 635 Pine Street from donations by local patrons and businesses.
 The building was constructed by Bill Hanks and volunteers.

 By 1993, the small community library was feeling the effects of its high circulation volume.
 Potlatch Friends of the Library turned to the Scenic Six Community Development Council for support in raising funds for a new building.

 By August of 1998, enough funds had been secured to win a matching federal grant and construction of a new facility was completed in January 2000.
 The building houses not only a library but also a community meeting room and entrance gallery.
-The Potlatch Community Library continues to have the highest circulation figures for the entire system excluding Moscow.
+The Potlatch Public Library continues to have the highest circulation figures for the entire system excluding Moscow.

 (Early history excerpts from "Company Town" by Keith C. Petersen)